julien-noblet/download-geofabrik/README.md

 Flags:
       --[no-]help            Show context-sensitive help (also try --help-long and --help-man).
-      --service="geofabrik"  Can switch to another service.
-You can use "geofabrik", "openstreetmap.fr" "osmtoday" or
-                             "bbbike".
-It automatically change config file if -c is unused.
   -c, --config="./geofabrik.yml"
                              Set Config file.
   -n, --[no-]nodownload      Do not download file (test only) -v, --[no-]verbose         Be verbose
   -q, --[no-]quiet           Be quiet
-      --[no-]progress        Add a progress bar (implie quiet) --[no-]version         Show application version.
+      --[no-]progress        Add a progress bar (implies quiet) --service="geofabrik"  Can switch to another service.
+You can use "geofabrik", "openstreetmap.fr" "osmtoday" or
+                             "bbbike".
+It automatically change config file if -c is unused.
+      --[no-]version         Show application version.

 Commands:
 help [<command>...]
     Show help.

-list [<flags>]
-    Show elements available

-    --[no-]markdown  generate list in Markdown format

 download [<flags>] <element>
     Download element